brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/hosting/README.md

 ![Hosting](../../../../Stitch/hosting/img/hosting1.jpg)

 On the Hosting configuration page, click Enable Hosting.
 Stitch will begin provisioning hosting for your application.
-You can no access your defaul index page by typing inthe following url into your browser:
+You can now access your default index page by typing inthe following url into your browser:

  ```<your-app-id>.mongodbstitch.com```